 CVE-2026-5231: CWE-79 Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in veronalabs WP Statistics – Simple, privacy-friendly Google Analytics alternative

-WP Statistics plugin for WordPress versions up to 14.
+The WP Statistics WordPress plugin up to version 14.
 16. 4 contains a stored cross-site scripting (XSS) vulnerability via the 'utm_source' parameter.
-This occurs because the plugin does not properly sanitize or escape input before inserting it into admin page markup.
-An unauthenticated attacker can inject malicious scripts that execute when an administrator views certain analytics pages.
+This occurs because the plugin does not properly sanitize or escape input before inserting it into admin page markup, allowing unauthenticated attackers to inject malicious scripts.
+These scripts execute when an administrator views certain analytics pages, potentially compromising admin sessions or data.
+The vulnerability has a CVSS score of 7.
+2 (high severity).
+No official patch or remediation guidance is currently available from the vendor.

 AI Analysis